 Now that you’ve created your hiring process, you’ll want to know how to keep employees with your company for the long haul.
 Ensuring that your company establishes competitive compensation and benefits can help you get there.

-- Benefits: Some benefits are voluntary and some are required by law.
+- Benefits Administration: Some benefits are voluntary and some are required by law.
 Voluntary benefits include medical, dental, vision, life insurance, and retirement accounts such as a 401K or IRA.
 Mandatory benefits vary from state to state but can include workers’ compensation, unemployment insurance, and disability insurance.
 Learn more about competitive benefits here.

-- Payroll management system: There are dozens of different payroll management systems.
+- Payroll Management System: There are dozens of different payroll management systems.
 Payroll errors can be expensive to fix—do your research to find the best management system to fit your startup’s needs.

-5. Maintain Employee Relationships
+6. Nurture Employee Relationships

 Along with addressing employee concerns, you should take an individualized approach to employee engagement to maintain relationships.
 Following up once a year isn’t going to cut it, and if you don’t consider employee engagement and satisfaction, you will end up with employees who are disengaged from their work.
 Employees need to know their purpose in your organization, find meaning in their work, and gain skills to do their jobs well.

 When you’re just starting up your new business, training employees and evaluating their performance may not be your top priority.
 An important part of setting up an HR department in a startup is making sure you are allowing employees to grow and develop their skills and providing them with appropriate feedback for improvement.
 This can be accomplished by keeping personnel files and establishing a performance evaluation process.

 8. Prepare for Audits

 Another key point to consider when detailing your HR policy is keeping in mind that you will be audited at some point.
 Before that happens, your HR department should establish areas to review and check for compliance, as well as ensure they meet manager and employee needs.
-Some of these areas may include:

 - Orientation and Training